Kwaku Danso-Boafo: Personal life

-Kwaku Danso-Boafo is married to Dorothy Danso-Boafo (née Owusu-Ankomah).
-They have four children.
+Kwaku Danso-Boafo married his first wife Carol, in 1980 and had a son, Kwabena.
+He later married Judith Koranteng in 1989.
+They have two children, Kwadjo Sintim Misa born in November 1989, and Adjoa Difie born in January 1992.
+He also has a son born in December 1994 with Rosalind Arthur.
+He later re-married Dorothy Owusu-Ankoma, wife number two.
 He was the president of the Association of Ghanaians in Atlanta from 1992 and 1994.
 He is an advisory council member of the Walter Rodney Foundation.

 Professional association

 Danso-Boafo is a member of the American Society for Public Administration, American Public Health Association, Academy of Political Science, African Studies Association, Association of Third World Studies and International Development Association.

 Honours

-On 20 September 2012, Danso-Boafo was honoured at the launch of the Ghana UK Based Achievement (GUBA) Awards 2012 for his service to the Ghanaian community in the United Kingdom and for his years of service and support to the awards scheme.
+On 20 September 2012, Danso-Boafo was honoured at the launch of the Ghana UK-Based Achievement (GUBA) Awards 2012 for his service to the Ghanaian community in the United Kingdom and for his years of service and support to the awards scheme.
 On 11 December 2013, he was honoured as a fellow of the Ghana College of Physicians and Surgeons for his contribution to medical education and research at the postgraduate level.